Wing Tips: AI Assisted Development in Wing Pro

 Getting Started

-To use AI assisted development effectively, and you will need to learn how to create well-designed requests that provide the AI both with the necessary relevant context and clear and specific instructions.
-Please read all of the AI Assisted Development documentation for details on setup, framing requests, and monitoring costs.
+To try out AI assisted development in Wing Pro, see the AI Quick Start and the rest of the AI Assisted Development documentation for details on setup, framing requests, and monitoring costs.
 It takes a bit of time to get started, but it is well worth the effort to incorporate generative AI into your tool chain.

 As always, please don't hesitate to email support@wingware.com if you run into problems or have any questions.